aiidalab/aiidalab-eln/README.md

 - `sample.put_data()` - put data into the ELN sample.
 - `sample.get_data()` - get data from the ELN sample.

+## For maintainers

+To create a new release, clone the repository, install development dependencies with `pip install '.[dev]'`, and then execute `bumpver update --major/--minor/--patch`.
+This will:

+  1. Create a tagged release with bumped version and push it to the repository.
+  2. Trigger a GitHub actions workflow that creates a GitHub release.

+Additional notes:

+  - Use the `--dry` option to preview the release change.
+  - The release tag (e.g. a/b/rc) is determined from the last release.
+    Use the `--tag` option to switch the release tag.

 ## Acknowledgements

 This work is supported by the [MARVEL National Centre for Competency in Research](<http://nccr-marvel.ch>)